marksost/img/README.md

 # img

-An image manipulation service written in Golang
+An image manipulation service written in Go